SmBe19/LD37/assetcreation/LD37Story.md

 Eugh.”
 [Mage dies and player is prompted to press F to pay respects]

+**Monologue**

+Generally, when trying to use an item when it isn’t appropriate, say one of these:
+“I don’t think that’s going to work.”
+“That doesn’t make sense.”
+“Bad idea.”
+“That’s not how the programmer envisioned it.”
+“This won’t get us ahead.”
+“I should try something else.”

+When trying to use a potion on a wrong person:
+“I think there’s a better use for that.”
+“Maybe someone else is better suited.”
+“Now is not the time for this.”

 **With Characters**

 *Maid (in front of tavern)*